 They had four.
 There was a fourth book called Pippi on the Run which not only I’d never heard of, the other three books didn’t list in their “read the other books in this series” page.
 One of the other branches had it, and they could transfer it to ours.
 I’m not going to claim this was like Calvin waiting impatiently for six to eight weeks for his propeller beanie, but I was probably very cranky for the four or five days it took for this book to get from Acworth or Marietta or Antarctica or wherever it was to us in Smyrna.

 When the book arrived, I’m not sure whether I was disappointed or amazed, but I was certainly surprised.
 After the success of the 13 episode Pippi Longstocking TV series, the producers went to work on two feature films.
 The first was an adaptation of Lindgren’s novel Pippi in the South Seas and the second was based on an original story that Lindgren provided them to make fairly inexpensively.
 The book was a hardcover photo album that told the movie’s story, with dozens of color pictures from the movie.
-The blog Silver Shoes & Rabbit Holes has a delightful post about the very book I mean, although my memory swears that the cover of the edition I read was a little bit different.
-You should check that out!
+(See comments.)

 I’m also not sure whether I ever saw this movie before.
 I know the library showed South Seas and one and maybe both of the compilation films during their summer kiddie festivals, but maybe I saw this one before and maybe I didn’t.
 Who knows?